KimikaTeorikoa/OptimRotEduc/README.md

 pip install numpy matplotlib scipy jupyter notebook pynof
 ```

-Remember to activate the environment every time you work on the notebooks:
+Remember to activate the environment every time you work on these notebooks:
 ```bash
 conda activate pynof
 ```